vacp2p/rfc/content/docs/rfcs/17/README.md

 If `proof` is invalid then the message is discarded.

 **Spam detection**
-To enable local spam detection and slashing routing peers MUST record the `nullifier`, `share_x`, and `share_y` of incoming messages which are not discarded i.e., not found spam or with invalid proof or epoch.
+To enable local spam detection and slashing, routing peers MUST record the `nullifier`, `share_x`, and `share_y` of incoming messages which are not discarded i.e., not found spam or with invalid proof or epoch.
 To spot spam messages, the peer checks whether a message with an identical `nullifier` has already been relayed.
 1. If such a message exists and its `share_x` and `share_y` components are different from the incoming message, then slashing takes place.
 That is, the peer uses the  `share_x` and `share_y`  of the new message and the  `share'_x` and `share'_y` of the old record to reconstruct the `sk` of the message owner.